evolvedbinary/jni-benchmarks/DataBenchmarks.md

 difference of `getIntoPooledNettyByteBuf`, using the allocator, compared to `getIntoNettyByteBuf` using the same pre-allocate on setup as every other benchmark, is significant.

+Equally importantly, transfer of data to or from buffers should where possible be done in bulk, using array copy or buffer copy mechanisms.
+Thought should perhaps be given to supporting common transformations in the underlying C++ layer.

 ![Pooled allocation effect on JNI Get](./analysis/get_benchmarks/fig_1024_1_none_allsmall.png).